跳到主要內容區塊

 焦點圖

-The 10-7 Bq/L concentration line is still 1,561 km from Taiwan Island and will have no impact on the waters surrounding Taiwan in the next seven days.
+The 10-7 Bq/L concentration line is 1408 km away from Taiwan Island and will have no impact on the waters surrounding Taiwan in the next 7 days.

 含氚廢水擴散每日最大濃度預報圖